Shopping

 This pamphlet was published by Marconi, the company responsible for patenting the radio in 1904.
 This specific pamphlet was a substitution list for replacement 'radio tubes'.
 Radio tubes generate and amplify radio-frequencies, but have a temporary shelf life and need to be replaced periodically.
 Before the introduction of television, and especially during wartime, having functional radios was crucial for any family.

-During the Second World War, these magazines were published by Morny, an up-scale pharmacy and parfumerie.
-It was given out to Officers in His Majesty's Armed Forces and the Civil Defence Forces as a tourist guide while they were on leave in London, England.
-This edition featured various social clubs, restaurants and theatres.
+During the Second World War, Morny, an up-scale pharmacy and parfumerie, published this tourist guide for Officers in His Majesty's Armed Forces and the Civil Defence Forces on leave in London.
+This one was probably acquired by a Canadian officer newly arrived in Britain.

 Philatopic Monthly